Electric power. What is it?

 Electricity, except for the lightning's atmospheric electricity and the Earth's weakly negative potential, is not a primary energy source of the earth so it has to be produced by transforming a source of energy primary.
 In this way, electrical energy is considered as a secondary energy source.
 In the process of transformation, the yield always less than 100%, occurs within the power plants.

-In all electric power generation plants, except for photovoltaic solar energy, elements are needed to produce electricity:
+In all electric power plants, except for photovoltaic solar energy, three elements are needed to produce electricity:

 The use of water presents the following problems arising from the need to heat it:

-- Water availability.
-Thermal contamination of water, if not recovered, is dispersed into the atmosphere in the form of water vapor or fed back into lakes, rivers and the sea.
+- Thermal contamination of water, if not recovered, is dispersed into the atmosphere in the form of water vapor or fed back into lakes, rivers and the sea.

 Electricity distribution and supply

-Once the production of electricity is completed, there is a need to transport it on a large scale.
+Once production of electricity is complete, there is a need to transport it on a large scale.
 The large-scale transportation and distribution of electricity produced by the plants to the end users takes place through the transmission network and the distribution network.

 Last review: November 25, 2016